 “By challenging yourself by walking at a fast pace, it will help build muscles, increasing bone density,” says Bolton, who explains that bone density is an increase in the mineral matrix caused by stress on the bone from muscle engagement.
 Essentially, as your muscles contract during exercise, they pull on the bones and signal the body to start laying down more minerals, increasing bone density, to support the muscles.

 It can strengthen your immune system.

-Research has found that brisk walking for 30 minutes can increase the activity of your body’s white blood cells, boosting your immune system’s defenses against pathogens—a benefit that will surely come in handy during cold and flu season.
+Research published in 2018 reported that brisk walking for 30 minutes can increase the activity of your body’s white blood cells, boosting your immune system’s defenses against pathogens—a benefit that will surely come in handy during cold and flu season.

 It can improve your mental health.

 But it's not just your body that benefits—walking is tonic for the mind too.
 Olona notes that walking "helps boost your mood and can even help with creative thinking."
 Like other forms of exercise, walking produces endorphins, which can elevate your mood and may help alleviate symptoms of anxiety and depression.

 "Walking allows you to get out into the fresh air which can boost your mental health, not to mention the added health benefits of sunshine and its glorious Vitamin D," says Parren.
 "Add a furry friend to your walk and you’ve got the recipe for the perfect exercise!"
 Even if you don't have a dog to walk, research has found that exercising outdoors improves self-esteem and mood more than indoor social activities.